benjooom/trumpet-technical/README.md

 ## File Structure
 The project is built with:
-- A frontend of React components that manage user intereaction and state.
+- A frontend of React components that manage user interaction and state.
 Relevant files are:
     - `page.tsx`, `components/Header.tsx`, `components/Textbox.tsx`, `components/NewTextButton.tsx`
 - A basic API route and backend that stores textboxes and content in-memory.
 The relevant file is `api/textboxes/route.ts`
 - A comprehensive set of tests that cover components, API routes, and user workflows.
 The relevant files are `**.test.tsx`